+855 (0) 86 665 567

 ABOUT VIETNAM

-Vietnam is a Southeast Asian country known for its beaches, rivers, Buddhist pagodas and bustling cities.
+Vietnam is a Southeast Asian country known for its beaches, rivers, Buddhist pagodas, and bustling cities.
 Hanoi, the capital, pays homage to the nation’s iconic Communist-era leader, Ho Chi Minh, via a huge marble mausoleum.
 Ho Chi Minh City (formerly Saigon) has French colonial landmarks, plus Vietnamese War history museums and the Củ Chi tunnels, used by Viet Cong soldiers.

 Share Now